intelia-agility/mlspecialisation/usecase2/README.md

 As it turned out, the models are over estimate for low target values and under estimate for high target values.
 And the DNN model result is slightly closer to the diagnal line.
 That meas the DNN model made less mistakes for both low target values and high target values.

 A residual analysis has been done to spot whether there's any imbalanced errors.
 As it turned out, imbalanced errors do exist but not very significant.
 The imbalanced performance is closely related to the imbalanced data distribution.
-One proach to fix the problem is augment the unpopular categories.
+One proach to fix the problem is oversampling the unpopular categories or generate synthetic data.
 We elected not the augment the data because the performance differences are not too bad.

 <img src="./images/resid.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

-## Fairness Analaysis
+## 3.2.3.8 Fairness analysis
     Note: The following analysis can be found in the 02-Regression_Models.ipynb.

 The fairness analysis was based on the XGB Regressor model because the SVD and DNN models don't consider any demographic features and product category features.
 In order to evaluate the impact of including and excluding demographic features, we built a 'fair model' that is trained without demographic data features.
 The fair model achieve scaled RMSE of 0.9005, which is lower than the same xgb model with demographic features.